 City employees may accumulate up to three-hundred and seventy (370) days of sick leave.
 Employees of the City who were employed by the City prior to January 1, 2013 and who have twenty-five (25) years of service or, who have reached sixty (60) years of age and have 10 years of service, are entitled to payment for one-half (1/2) of their accumulated sick leave upon retirement, not to exceed a maximum of 600 hours.
 Employees of the City hired after January 1, 2013 who have reached sixty-two (62) years of age (age 56 for certified full-time firefighter and law enforcement officer) and have 10 years of service credit are entitled to payment for one-half (1/2) of their accumulated sick leave upon retirement, not to exceed a maximum of 600 hours.
 The liability is calculated according to GASB Statement No. 16 using the termination payment method for governmental funds and the vesting method for proprietary funds.
-Vacation is accrued when incurred in proprietary funds and reported as a nexpenditure and a fund liability of the governmental fund that will pay it only at the time they mature.
-Amounts not expected to be liquidated with expendable available financial resources are reported as an expenditure and a fund liability of the governmental fund that will pay it only at the time they mature.
+Vacation is accrued when incurred in proprietary funds and reported as a fund liability.
+Compensated absences that are expected to be liquidated with expendable available financial resources are reported as an expenditure and a fund liability of the governmental fund that will pay it only at the time they mature.
 Amounts not expected to be liquidated with expendable available financial resources are considered to be and are accrued as a long-term liability within the governmental activities of the government-wide statement of net assets and within the proprietary fund statement of net position.
 Compensated absences have been historically liquidated through the fund from which the employee is paid, which is primarily, the General Fund and the nonmajor proprietary funds of Pt.
 Mallard and Sanitary Landfill.
 All reimbursable leave is paid at the time of an employee's resignation or retirement.